Martian01/mrhttpd/Readme.md

 defines the name of the default file in a directory.
 Typically you use "index.html" or similar. mrhttpd will serve this file if no file name is specified in the URL.
 For example, if a client requests http://server/path/ mrhttpd will send http://server/path/index.html, if such a file is present at the location "path".

 #### AUTO_INDEX
-controls whether the server will generate directory listings in JSON format.
+controls whether the server will generate directory listings.
 A default index will take precedence over auto index generation, if present.

+The meaning of the values is as follows:

+ * __AUTO_INDEX=0__ no directory listing is generated

+ * __AUTO_INDEX=1__ the directory listing is generated in JSON format

+ * __AUTO_INDEX=2__ the directory listing is generated in XML format

+#### XSLT_HEADER
+specifies an optional header line in generated directory listings in XML format (AUTO_INDEX=2).
+This can be used to specify an XSL transformation.
+A sample XSL transformation is provided as part of this project.

 #### PRAGMA
 specifies an optional Pragma parameter that is sent with every HTTP reply.
 A typical value is "no-cache" if you want to suppress caching by proxy servers and front-ends.